NavigationContentFooter

 This tutorial shows how to build a custom image for Scaleway from scratch using the new export/import feature.

-It introduces the basic needs and actions to create a custom image, but each operating system may have specifics which need to be troubleshooted individually.
+It introduces the basic needs and actions to create a custom image, but each operating system may have specifics that need to be troubleshooted individually.

 Important